Conformal Gravity with Dirac Matter: Conformal Curvature and Derivative

-and by employing the relationship (\ref{spin-connection}) it is possible to get the conformal transformation for the spin-connection.
-Finally we have that because there is no conformal transformation for the constant $\boldsymbol{\gamma}_{a}$ matrices then from the relationship (\ref{spinor-connection}) we obtain the conformal transformation for the spinor-connection: the conformal transformation of spinor fields
+and conformal transformation for the spin-connection follows from (\ref{spin-connection}): finally because there is no conformal transformation for the constant $\boldsymbol{\gamma}_{a}$ matrices the conformal transformation for the spinor-connection is assigned automatically from (\ref{spinorial-connection}) while for the spinor $\psi$ and the dual spinor $\overline{\psi}\!=\!\psi^{\dagger}\boldsymbol{\gamma}_{0}$ it is given by

-is chosen for the specific case given by the Dirac spinor field.
+which is the usual Dirac spinor field conformal transformation.